History of the City of Port Adelaide Enfield

 Port Adelaide History

 Port Adelaide is an historic area which was central to the colonization of South Australia dating right back to its inception in 1836 when Colonel William Light first sailed up the Port River.
 Port Adelaide has been the gateway to trade and commerce in South Australia and the first contact with South Australia for thousands of emigrants when they arrived by ship.

-- On April 19 1831 Captain Collet Barker first sighted the Port River Inlet.
+- On April 19 1831 Captain Colet Barker first sighted the Port River Inlet.

 - In December 1836 Colonel William Light sailed up the Port River proclaiming, "There was no safer place or more commodious harbor in the world for merchant ships".

-- On June 3 1837 the current site proclaimed a port by Governor Hindmarsh.
+- On May 25 1837 the Port River estuary was proclaimed a legal port by Governor Hindmarsh.

 - On December 27 1855 Port Adelaide was declared a Corporate Town.